AguaClara/SWOT/Juan_logbook.md

     3. Revise step 6 in the [CDC design algorithm](https://github.com/AguaClara/CEE4540_Master/blob/master/AguaClara%20Water%20Treatment%20Plant%20Design/Chapter%202_Flow%20Control%20and%20Measurement/Summary_Sheet_Flow_Control_and_Measurement.md#how-it-works-2).
 I thought that Stock Concentration was set in the beginning?
 I can understand why it makes sense to set at the end, but everything document I've looked at does it at the beginning.
 High student-confusion-potential
     4. In the powerpoint 'Drinking Water Contaminants,' what is the blue star in the corner of the slides supposed to represent?
 Extras?
 There are a lot of them
 2. Should the flow control summary sheet include constant head devices??
 If so, see the [TOO LONG](https://github.com/AguaClara/CEE4540_Master/blob/master/AguaClara%20Water%20Treatment%20Plant%20Design/Chapter%202_Flow%20Control%20and%20Measurement/Summary_Sheet_TOOLONG_Flow_Control.md#22-constant-head-devices) version.
 Should these be included as is or changed?
 If they should be included as is, I think we need some more advantages and disadvantages.
 3. I will now begin to make derivations sheets for flocculation/sedimentation/flocculation while clearing up the powerpoint slides that contain those derivations.
 Having looked at rapid mix, I think it now makes sense to communicate with Monroe on what should go in the intro vs the summary sheets for each unit processes.
 This would be best done with a voice/video call.
 Earliest possible date: May 11th.

+***
+## Ninth Progress Report: 5/??/2018
+### Done

+### To Do
+1. Questions for Monroe:
+    1. Baffle modules for flocculators: What are they called?
+Do they have a commonly used name?
+    2.